Flole998/FloleVacWeb/docs/_pages/installation/installation-instructions.md

 mirobo --ip 192.168.8.1 --token XXXXXXXXXXXXXXXX update-firmware --ip YOUR_IP_ADDRESS firmware/output/v11_001748.fullos.pkg
 ```

 Please note that you need to replace `v11_001748.fullos.pkg` with the filename of the firmware image you have built.
-If you're upgrading Valetudo to a new version, you need to replace `192.168.8.1` with the robot's current IP address.
+If you're upgrading FloleVacWeb to a new version, you need to replace `192.168.8.1` with the robot's current IP address.
 Also please keep the distance between your Wi-Fi antenna and your robot as short as possible or the connection might get lost.

 After the successful transfer of the image to the robot, the robot will start flashing the image.
 This will take about 5~10 minutes.
 After the process is done, the robot will state that the update was successful.
-You should then reboot the Robot either via ssh command `ssh root@192.168.8.1` and typing `reboot` or simply by taking it out of dock an push the ON switch to prevent valetudo stuck on LOADING STATE???
+You should then reboot the Robot either via ssh command `ssh root@192.168.8.1` and typing `reboot` or simply by taking it out of dock an push the ON switch to prevent floleVacWeb stuck on LOADING STATE???

 ### Firmware Installation fails
 #### ... before the download bar appears: